-So you are going to stream on Twitch for the first time ever, but where do you start?
-In part one of our guide to Getting Started On Twitch, we go through what you need to do as you press the first ‘Go Live’ button.
+You want to stream on Twitch, but wonder where do you start?
+In part one of our guide to Getting Started On Twitch, we go through what you need to do.

 Before you start your first stream, we have produced some useful guides to:

 Where to start